 - Radiofrequency ablation often works for people who respond well to medial branch blocks.
 We place a probe at the location of the diseased facet joint nerves and send a strong radiofrequency pulse through the probe, destroying the nerve and providing significant lasting pain relief.

 - Sacroiliac joint injections are effective when your sacroiliac joint, which connects the spine and pelvis, wears away, resulting in severe pain in that region and in your pelvis, lower back, groin, legs, or abdomen.
 We inject an anesthetic and a steroid directly into your sacroiliac joint.
 For both short- and long-term pain relief.

-- Vertebroplasty and kyphoplasty involve injecting specially formulated cement directly into the damaged vertebrae to destroy painful nerve fibers and strengthen the fractured or diseased bone.
+- Vertebroplasty and kyphoplasty involve injecting a specially formulated medical cement directly into the damaged vertebrae to destroy painful nerve fibers and both strengthen and brace the fractured or diseased bone.
 In vertebroplasty, we use a needle to inject the cement.
 In kyphoplasty, prior to injecting the cement, a small balloon is used to create a cavity within the fractured bone to help restore loss of vertebral height that occurs with compression fractures.
 These are minimally invasive day procedures.